MaurizioB/Bigglesworth/docs/Bigglesworth/Wavetable Editor/70-dump.rst

 Dump
 ====

-Unfortunally, it is impossible to know the actual contents of the wavetables that have already been dumped to the Blofeld, as Waldorf never disclosed how or if it is actually possible to achieve such possibility.
+Unfortunately, it is impossible to know the actual contents of the wavetables that have already been dumped to the Blofeld, as Waldorf never disclosed how or if it is actually possible to achieve such possibility.